 The good news?
-Hearing loss is well-understood, and it is important to know you are not alone and have ample resources available.
-By seeking information here, you’ve taken a first step in getting the information and help you need.
+Hearing loss is well-understood and treatable.
+It is important to know you are not alone and have ample resources available.

-If you suspect hearing loss, you've come to right place!
-Learn the common causes and symptoms of hearing loss so you know when to seek help for you and your loved ones.
+If you suspect hearing loss, you've come to the right place!
+Learn the common causes, symptoms and types of hearing loss so you know when to seek help for you and your loved ones.

 There are many causes of hearing loss.
 Some causes are beyond your control, and other causes may be preventable.
 You can inherit hearing loss.
 External factors like noise exposure can exacerbate hearing loss.
 Causes include:

 Hearing loss symptoms